Travel Guide

 • Porto: Abadia do Porto (A historic spot known for regional desserts).

-The Petiscos Hour: We highly recommend replacing standard canapés with a "Petiscos Bar."
-Think mini Pastéis de Bacalhau (cod fritters), Alheira croquettes, and small bowls of Bulhão Pato clams.
-It creates an immediate, relaxed Portuguese "vibe."
+The Cocktail Hour (Petiscos): We highly recommend replacing standard canapés with a "Petiscos Bar."
+Think mini Pastéis de Bacalhau (cod fritters), Alheira croquettes, and small bowls of Bulhão Pato clams passed with cold Vinho Verde.
+It creates an immediate, relaxed Portuguese "vibe" while your photographer steals you away for golden-hour portraits.

 The Late Night Snack: Forget the burger bar.
-For an authentic Portuguese wedding, the best late-night fuel for your dancing guests is a tray of freshly made Bifanas.
+For an authentic Portuguese wedding, the best late-night fuel for your dancing guests is a tray of freshly made Bifanas — or, for a Porto-flavoured party, cheeky mini Francesinhas.

 💍 Ready to Taste the Best of Portugal?

-Food is the language of love in Portugal, and at Evervows, we treat your wedding menu as the centerpiece of the celebration.
-From choosing the right caterer to organizing a pre-wedding "Foodie Tour" for your guests, we handle every delicious detail.
+Food is the language of love in Portugal, and at EverVows, we treat your wedding menu as the centerpiece of the celebration.
+From choosing the right caterer to organizing a pre-wedding "Foodie Tour" for your guests, we handle every delicious detail — welcome dinner, cocktail hour, main feast, and dessert table alike.

 Ready to start planning your 2026 destination wedding menu?